 The terms are often used interchangeably, but there are two categories of sweet yeast buns: cinnamon buns and honey (now called sticky) buns.
 Other terms include cinnamon rolls, cinnamon swirls, honey buns, and sticky buns, among others (cinnamon pecan rolls, e.g.).

 All are made with a cinnamon swirl inside; they may have raisins as well.

 But a honey bun or sticky bun needs to have a sticky topping: caramel, honey, maple syrup, or sugar syrup.
 These typically have a garnish of nuts.
 Those topped with white icing fall into the cinnamon bun category.

 And only the sticky bun has its own holiday.

 Now: What if you could bake a pan of sticky buns or cinnamon buns with ease, and bring them to the table warm and fragrant?

-If this sounds like your kind of good time, McCormick has created the easiest recipe, an “overnight” casserole (plus another for blueberry muffins, below).
+If this sounds like your kind of good time, McCormick has created the easiest recipe, an “overnight” casserole.
+But below we have recipes for:

 Mix five ingredients together the night before—bread, milk, cinnamon, and vanilla—just 10 minutes of prep time.